|Celebrate Dover Days May 1-3, 2015!|

 Dover Days is one of Delaware's longest-running events that celebrates First State history.
 Here are a few fun facts about Dover Days:

 - The event was started in 1933 as a home and garden tour.
-To celebrate the 80th anniversary, a garden tour will be held on Sunday, May 5.

 - It is a jam-packed weekend of fun for the whole family -- from the Kids Zone to the classic car show and 350 artisans, crafters and food vendors, you'll find something for everyone!